 - 1. Lift the wheel up between the fork legs. - 2.
 Insert the wheel axle. - 3.
-Install the brake calipers by installing the bolts.
+Lower the front wheel so that it is on the ground. - 4.
+Install the brake caliper by installing the bolts.

-Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.
+Make sure that there is enough space between the brake pads before installing the brake caliper onto the brake disc.

-- 4. Lower the front wheel so that it is on the ground, and then put the sidestand down. - Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.
+- 5. Tighten the wheel axle to the specified torque. - Tighten the wheel axle pinch bolt A and pinch bolt B to the specified torques.